 Writing your docs

-How to write and layout your markdown source files.
+How to layout and write your Markdown source files.

-Your documentation source should be written as regular Markdown files, and
+Your documentation source should be written as regular Markdown files (see

 mkdocs.yml configuration file.

 The simplest project you can create will look something like this:

 mkdocs.yml docs/ index.md